vcx100g/keycloakify-tailwind-shadcn/README.md

 ## 📢 Spoiler Alert

-🚨 **Spoiler Alert:** We've just kick-started the responsiveness for this project as of **16/9/2024**! 🚨
+🚨 **Spoiler Alert:** We’ve just initiated support for **multiple screen sizes** as of **16/9/2024**! 🚨
-If things don't work perfectly on mobile phones or smaller screens just yet, don't worry—we're working on it!
-Stay tuned for improvements in the upcoming updates.
+If things look a bit off on mobile phones or smaller screens, no worries—we're actively working on making this project fully responsive.
+Stay tuned for exciting updates and improvements coming soon!

 ##  📚 Project Documentation
 You can find detailed documentation and usage instructions for this project in the online documentation: